-The new tax laws taking effect in 2018 will not change the obligations of nonprofits to make disclosures to donors.
+The new tax laws that took effect in 2018 have not changed the obligations of nonprofits to make disclosures to donors.

 Although the new tax laws make it considerably more difficult for donors to take a charitable tax deduction since the threshold has changed, nonprofits will be wise to provide all the proper disclosures to all donors anyway.

-Here is a list of the most relevant laws governing this aspect of your fundraising.
+Here is a list of the most relevant rules governing this aspect of your fundraising.

 Quid Pro Quo Contributions of More Than $75

 "Quid Pro Quo" means an exchange.
 The donor, in the case of a nonprofit, gives something and gets something else in return.
 For instance, your donor might give you $250 and then receives a dinner at your annual gala.
 But the meal only costs $150.
 The rest of the $250 will be considered a donation.